nickgs/code2art-talk/README.md

-# Drupal 8 Module Test Drive
+# Code 2 Art Talk @ LIVP March 9th.

-These slides are designed to accompany a introductory talk on Drupal 8 Module Development.
+These slides are designed to accompany a introductory talk on Creative Coding.

-Target running time of 45min - 1 hour
+Target running time of 2 hours.

 Powered by reveal.js